omaralsanea/Project-4-frontend/README.md

 # IntelliHench - SEI Project 4

 # Overview
 IntelliHench is a fitness web-app that provides numerous features to help a user achieve their goals.
 This is a full-stack project which represents my first experience utilising Python and Django on the backend.
 I chose to undertake our final project individually in order to learn as much as possible over the process.
-The whole web application was built and delivered over a one week period.
+We were given two weeks to build and deliver this project, however, it's worth noting that I began to feel unwell early on and found that I was covid positive and I ended up taking a few days off during this two week period.

 ## Code Installation:
 Clone or download the repository and run the following within the terminal: